 Saint Augustine said: How can you get closer to God when you are so far from yourself?
-And he prayed, “Lord, let me know myself so that I can know you”.
+And he prayed, “Lord, let me know myself so that I can know you.”

-Your healing and freedom begin with self-knowledge.
+Your healing and freedom begin with self-awareness

 While Adam and Eve hid their shame behind fig leaves, they did not experience healing.
-The change in the lives of our first parents began when they acknowledged the pain in their histories and made themselves vulnerable, coming out of their hiding to make themselves vulnerable and receive help.
+The change in the lives of our first parents began when they acknowledged the pain in their histories and made themselves vulnerable, coming out of hiding to make themselves vulnerable and receive help.
 How can you achieve this?
 Be brave and ask for what you need.
 You have to be willing to expose your feelings.
 Be transparent with yourself and with those around you.
 Accept yourself the way you are.
 Accept the things that make you human.
 If your problem is preventing you from functioning in your home or ministry, maybe it is time to seek professional help.

-How can I practice self-awareness?
-Keeping an emotional journal.
-The emotional journal is a therapeutic tool that allows you to talk to yourself and discover those areas that need to be processed in your life.
+By keeping an emotional journal.
+An emotional journal is a therapeutic tool that allows you to talk to yourself and discover the areas in your life that need to be processed.
 Another thing you can do is sit down with someone you trust and ask him/her to tell you the things he/she thinks you should grow in your life.
-And you will tell him/her that you will not get upset, but that you will accept everything he/she tells you.
-People who are next to you know things about you that you do not know about yourself and you need their help to discover them.
+And you must tell him/her that you will not get upset, that you will accept everything he/she tells you.
+People who are next to you know things about you that you do not know about yourself, and you need their help to discover them.

-Prepare a genogram of your family, this will also help.
+Prepare a genogram of your family.
+This will also help.

-Everything mentioned above will help you care for your emotional wounds and thus be able to restore your identity.
+Everything mentioned above will help you care for your emotional wounds and will thus be able to restore your identity.

 Practice the ministry of presence